Financial-Times/origami/components/o3-foundation/README.md

 ## Fonts

 `o3-foundation` defines two `@font-face`-s.
-The first one is `Metric2-VF` and it is used fot all brands.
+The first one is `Metric2-VF` and it is used for all brands.
 The second one is `FinancierDisplayWeb` and currently used by core brand only.

 ## Icons